 Consultants: This line item represents fees or honoraria paid to individuals for a specific service provided based on an agreed per diem rate.
 Some examples are proposal review, technical

 assistance, speaking engagements, and service on an advisory committee or board.
-Fees and honoraria may be budgeted using the Foundation’s approved rate of $1,500 per day for a full day of work.
+Fees and honoraria may be budgeted using the Foundation’s approved rate of up to $200 per hour, up to a maximum of $1,500 per day for a full day of work.
 If you are proposing a fee or honorarium of more than $1,500 per day, a justification is required for the higher amount.

 Contracts: Agreements entered into with specific deliverables and expectations negotiated by you for an agreed upon price over a specified period.
 For example, salaries and fringe benefits of project staff who are not employees of the applicant organization are included under contracts.